pa-m/sklearn/README.md

 All of this is
 - a personal project to get a deeper understanding of how all of this magic works
-- a work in progress, subject to refactoring, so interfaces may change, especially args to NewXXX
+- a recent work still in progress, subject to refactoring, so interfaces may change, especially args to NewXXX
 - processed with gofmt, golint, go vet
 - unit tested but coverage should reach 90%
 - underdocumented but python sklearn documentation should be sufficient